Heavy rainfall and effects on sewers: Data logger for heavy rain monitoring

 Risk to public health

 Overflow events in the wastewater system can affect the quality of drinking water and the environment.
-Untreated wastewater can contain pathogens, pollutants and other harmful substances that can jeopardise public health.
+Untreated wastewater can contain pathogens, pollutants and other harmful substances that can endanger public health.

 Flooding and damage to property